jjlee/rescript-mode/README.md

 ## Problems

+If you don't see type information and errors: the ReScript compiler should be running, and in order to run it, you need the JavaScript dependencies of the project you're editing.
+Often those are fetched by running `npm install`.
+When you've done that, you can `revert-buffer` (or `SPC b R` in spacemacs) to reload the `.res` file you're looking at, which should prompt you to ask if you'd like to start a build (i.e. run the ReScript compiler).

 If you run into problems with display of compilation errors (`flycheck`/`flymake` errors), try this to get rid of any stale ReScript build: